 How Insurance Policy Limits Affect Personal Injury Claims

 In personal injury claims, understanding how insurance policy limits impact the compensation you can receive is vital.
-Insurance policy limits are essentially the maximum amount an insurer will pay for a covered loss.
+Essentially, insurance policy limits are the maximum amount an insurer will pay for a covered loss.
 They play a significant role in determining the outcome of personal injury claims, whether the injury is from a car accident, a slip and fall, or any other incident caused by someone else’s negligence.

 Understanding Insurance Liability Policy Limits